harrydg1/ha-alarm-clock/README.md

 - a DAC + amplifier to play music: https://nl.aliexpress.com/item/1005006711010527.html
   and a speaker to go with the amp, but they are too weak/bad quality: https://nl.aliexpress.com/item/1005007390381560.html
 - a connector for I2C where I connected my Bosch BME680: https://nl.aliexpress.com/item/1005004803087064.html
+- (top right): a UART connector, not needed as you can upload via the USB-C connector

 The files:
 - fusion 360 design file (still needs a lot of improvement, i know!)